-Chair should know the expected amount of the bill at the time of the event.
-If there is a
+The Chair should know the expected amount of the bill at the time of the event.
+If

-discrepancy, an explanation shall be given which will satisfy the Treasurer and the Chair
+there is a discrepancy, an explanation shall be given which will satisfy the Treasurer

 4. Standing Committees (ref.
 Article VIII)

-garden design/landscaping efforts of a Brewster individual or business in a location which
+the garden design/landscaping efforts of a Brewster individual or business in a location

-can be appreciated by the general public.
-Suggestions for this award are accepted
+which can be appreciated by the general public.
+Suggestions for this award are

-throughout the year.
+accepted throughout the year.
 The winner is announced at the October meeting.
-A framed

-each speaker and for procuring a check from the Treasurer.
-The committee collects
+from each speaker and for procuring a check from the Treasurer.
+The committee

-signed contract letters from the speaker, confirms the appearance, introduces the
+collects signed contract letters from the speaker, confirms the appearance, introduces

-speaker, pays the speaker and sends a thank you note.
-The sale of books and other
+the speaker, pays the speaker and sends a thank you note.
+The sale of books and

-merchandise pertaining to the program by speakers is permitted.
-Sales of outside
+other merchandise pertaining to the program by speakers is permitted.
+Sales of

-. • Remembrance – A flower or plant will be sent to a member at the time of serious illness
+• Remembrance – A flower or plant will be sent to a member at the time of serious

-If a Club member’s spouse, significant other, or immediate family dies, a plant and note
+illness.
+If a Club member’s spouse, significant other, or immediate family dies, a plant

-will be sent.
-If a Club member dies, the surviving spouse, significant other or immediate
+and note will be sent.
+If a Club member dies, the surviving spouse, significant other

 • Scholarship – Payment for scholarships will be made directly to the recipient upon

-a Brewster resident for the purpose of continuing education in the field of landscape
+year to a Brewster resident for the purpose of continuing education in the field of

-design, horticulture, conservation, and environmental, marine or related sciences.
+landscape design, horticulture, conservation, and environmental, marine or related

-the President, the Treasurer, the Immediate Past President, a Board member and a member
+consist of the President, the Treasurer, the Immediate Past President, a Board member